krishagel/oscon-2013-notes/README.md

 oscon-2013-notes
 ================

-All my notes from sessions I was at at OSCON 2013
+All of our notes from sessions attended at O'Reilly OSCON 2013 in Portland, OR